 2017 Who's Who Legal: Private Client - Recommended Lawyer

 2017 International Who's Who Legal Asset Recovery Lawyers

-2017 Chambers Global Guide - (Dispute Resolution) A Notable Practitioner.
-"Shelley White is especially noted for her expertise in contentious trusts matters.
+2017 Chambers Global Guide - Notable Practitioner - Dispute Resolution - "Shelley White is especially noted for her expertise in contentious trusts matters.
 Sources describe her as 'a bubbly, lively person who is very easy to work with', highlighting her 'very confident and impressive' advocacy style as one of her greatest strengths."

 2016 International Who's Who of Asset Recovery Lawyers

-2016 Chambers Global Guide – (Dispute Resolution) A Notable Practitioner.
-"She's technically very, very good and her client service is very good too".
+2016 Chambers Global Guide - Notable Practitioner - Dispute Resolution - "She's technically very, very good and her client service is very good too".

-Shelley is an honourary international member of the Chancery Bar Association, a member of the Society of Trusts and Estates Practitioners (STEP) and a member of IWIRC.
-She has been a member of the ABI and was a member of the Chancery Bar Association in London from 2003 until 2010.
+Shelley is a honourary international member of the Chancery Bar Association, a Full Member of the Society of Trusts and Estates Practitioners (STEP) and a member of IWIRC.
+She was a member of the ABI and the Chancery Bar Association in London from 2003 until 2010.
 Shelley was an elected member of the Bar Council from 2007 until 2010.